This recipe for sweet potato casserole cups is a fun twist on the traditional Thanksgiving side dish wish streusel topping & marshmallows!

 - In a large pot of boiling water add sweet potatoes.
 Make sure the potatoes are completely submerged in water.
 Cook until fork tender.

-- If using a metal muffing tray spray with non-stick spray and set aside.
+- If using a metal muffin tray spray with non-stick spray and set aside.
 Roll out pie crust according to packaging instructions.
 Using a large circle cookie cutter, cut out 12 circles that are bigger than the bottom of your muffin tray by an inch.
 Place each circle on the bottom of each muffin well.
 Gently press the edges up onto the sides to create cup shape.
 Poke a few holes in crust with a fork and pre-bake crust for 10 minutes.

-- Meanwhile, add the butter, milk, cinnamon and brown sugar to a large mixing bowl or bowl of a stand mixer.
+- Meanwhile, add the butter, milk, cinnamon, pecans and brown sugar to a large mixing bowl or bowl of a stand mixer.
 Once the potatoes are done, drain the water and add them to the mixing bowl.
 Using the paddle attachment, mix together until consistency of mashed potatoes.
 For a chunkier or creamier consistency, mix less or more accordingly.

 - Evenly, fill each pie crust cup with the mashed sweet potatoes.
 Bake for 15 minutes.